ChmtTnky/ConnectModInstaller/README.md

 A simple program that installs mods for Dokapon Kingdom: Connect PC/Steam.

 ## Basic Usage
-Place all of your mods in their respective folder by type, then run the installer.
+Place all of your desired mods in their respective folder by type, then run the installer.
 The installer will ask you for your game EXE path, and provide instructions on how to find that.
+It will then output information about the installation's progress in the console.
+When it finishes, it will say "Done", and ask for user input before closing.
+If you have used the installer before, it will automatically run using a backup executable from your first use.

 ***If you find any bugs, please let me know as soon as possible!***

+## General Notes
+ - To uninstall your mods, you have to verify the integrity of your game files in Steam, or reinstall the game.
+ - The installer will backup your EXE and the location of it to speed up future use.
+ - Duplicate asset files are reported in the console.
+The first of each duplicate found is patched, the rest are ignored.
+ - Duplicate code mods are not reported, so they may cause hard-to-notice bugs.
+ - Duplicate hex edits are reported in the console.
+The installer will apply all edits in spite of conflicts.
+ - The CPKs are **NOT** encoded in the exact same way as the originals, so there is a chance that they will cause bugs even without any mods.
+ - If you find a bug, please check the log for more info as to what happened.

 ## Notes for Modders